sabuhiabbas/unit3_2023-project/README.md

 10. Recursion: This is a technique where a function calls itself to solve a problem by breaking it down into smaller subproblems.
 Recursion is used in many algorithms, such as sorting and searching.[^15]
 11. KivyMD: building UI using KivyMD library, including navigation, layouts, widgets, and animations.[^4]
 12. SQLite: working with SQLite database, including creating tables, inserting, updating, and retrieving data, and using SQL queries to manipulate data.[^5]
-13. Testing: writing and running tests to ensure code functionality and performance.

 ## Development
 ### Success criteria 1: The solution validates the input for items to rent, so the datatable is well-organized